andrewlo1011/techblog/content/posts/2020-08-11--Deploy-HammerDB-Docker-Image-to-AWS-ECS/index.md

 ![](./10_push_image_to_docker_hub.jpg)

 ## Create ECS Cluster
-__NOTE: We will create AWS resources that could incur costs.
+__NOTE: We will create AWS resources that incur costs.
 It is chargeable, please be aware.__

 Create an ECS cluster as below: